devlemire/node-introduction/README.md

 In this step, we will import our controller into `server/index.js` and create a routes that use the methods on the controller.

 When creating a route you can use the `post`, `get`, `put`, and `delete` methods on app.
 The first argument is the URL of the request and the second argument is what function to execute when that URL is hit.

+We will also fire up the server to make sure everything has been corrected correctly and that there are no syntax errors.

 ### Instructions